MMUNLP/marking-helper/README.md

 # marking-helper
-Helper tools for teachers to speed up the admission part for marking
+A collection of helper tools for teachers to speed up the admission part of marking
+1. Moodle Helper
+2. Template Generator
+3. Moderation Sampler

+100% Python